respoke/asterisk-docker/README.md

 # asterisk-docker
 Dockerfile for building [Asterisk][github/asterisk] as a base for chan_respoke.

-This Dockerfile currently builds Debian "jessie" release with pjsip 2.4.5 (customized for WebRTC/chan_respoke usage) and Asterisk.
+This Dockerfile currently builds Debian "jessie" release.
 It configures Asterisk using the configs from `asterisk/configs/basic-pbx`, also known as the "Super Awesome Company" configs.

 ## usage